Your Complete Guide to Google Ads Remarketing

 Customer Match

 If you have large amounts of compliant first-party customer data (such as a mailing list), you can upload it straight to Google Ads.
-The Customer Match feature enables you to serve ads to them if they are signed into Gmail, YouTube or Chrome, along with a host of other Google products.
+The Customer Match feature enables you to serve ads to users who are signed into Gmail, YouTube, or Chrome, along with a host of other Google products.

 Remarketing for Mobile Apps